IVF failure treatment in India

 Common Causes of IVF Failure

-IVF failure can result from a variety of factors affecting egg quality, sperm health, embryo development, uterine environment, and lab practices:
+IVF failure can result from a variety of factors affecting egg quality, sperm health, embryo development, uterine environment, and lab practices.
+Some of the most common causes include:

-• Poor egg quality: Aging eggs often show chromosomal abnormalities or oxidative damage, reducing embryo viability.
+- Poor egg quality: Aging eggs often show chromosomal abnormalities or oxidative damage, which reduces embryo viability.

-• Implantation failures: Embryos may fail to implant due to uterine factors—like thin endometrium, fibroids, or polyps—or embryo abnormalities .
+- Implantation failures: Embryos may fail to implant due to uterine factors such as thin endometrium, fibroids, or polyps, or embryo abnormalities.

-• Uterine abnormalities: Conditions like fibroids, scarring, or hydrosalpinx can affect implantation and decrease success rate.
+- Uterine abnormalities: Conditions like fibroids, scarring, or hydrosalpinx can affect implantation and decrease the success rate.

-• Lifestyle and health factors: High BMI, smoking, excessive alcohol, stress, or unmanaged infections may negatively affect outcome.
+- Lifestyle and health factors: High BMI, smoking, excessive alcohol, stress, or unmanaged infections may negatively affect the outcome.

 Here’s a step-by-step guide on what to do next:

-Perform a detailed review: assess egg/sperm quality, embryo development, uterine health, hormone levels, and lab protocols.
+Perform a detailed review.
+Our experts at Advance Fertility and Gynae Centre will assess egg/sperm quality, embryo development, uterine health, hormone levels, and laboratory protocols.

-• If hydrosalpinx is present, consider salpingectomy or occlusion before the next attempt.
+If hydrosalpinx is present, we’ll consider salpingectomy or occlusion before the next attempt.

-• Utilize advanced culture methods like autologous endometrial co‑culture or blastocyst culture.
+Our team will utilize advanced culture methods such as autologous endometrial co‑culture or blastocyst culture.

-• Consider genetic screening (PGS/PGD) to identify viable embryos .
+We’ll also consider genetic screening (PGS/PGD) to identify viable embryos.

-Ensure optimal lab conditions—stable temperature, pH, and gas balance—and meticulous transfer technique by experienced specialists.
+We will ensure optimal laboratory conditions—stable temperature, pH, and gas balance—and meticulous transfer technique by experienced specialists.

-• Screen and treat any hormonal or immune conditions (thyroid, thrombophilia) .
+Part of the process includes screening and treating any hormonal or immune conditions (thyroid, thrombophilia).

 Based on individual needs, options like IVIG, uterine relaxants, laser-assisted hatching, or endometrial receptivity testing (ERA) may help.